abisha312/PythonFSE_Abisha/SeleniumBasics/AbishaEunice/written_exercises/handson_02.md

 ### 1. Unit Testing

-**Entry Criteria**
+#### Entry Criteria

 - Module design document is finalized and approved.
-- Source code has been written without compilation errors.
+- Source code is developed without compilation errors.
-- Unit test cases/scripts are prepared and reviewed.
+- Unit test cases are prepared and reviewed.
 - Development environment is ready.

-**Exit Criteria**
+#### Exit Criteria

 - All planned unit test cases have been executed successfully.
 - Code coverage meets the project's minimum threshold (for example, 80%).
-- All critical unit-level defects are resolved and verified.
+- All Critical defects are resolved and verified.
 - Unit testing report is completed.

 ---

 ### 2. Integration Testing

-**Entry Criteria**
+#### Entry Criteria

-- Unit testing is completed and signed off.
+- Unit testing has been completed successfully.
-- Individual modules are integrated.
+- Individual modules have been integrated.
 - Integration test cases are prepared.
 - Integration testing environment and test data are available.

-**Exit Criteria**
+#### Exit Criteria

 - All interface and API integration test cases have been executed.
-- Data flow between integrated modules works correctly.
+- Communication between modules functions correctly.
-- No unresolved Critical or High severity integration defects remain.
+- No unresolved Critical or High severity defects remain.
-- Integration testing summary report is completed.
+- Integration testing report is completed.

 ---

 ### 3. System Testing

-**Entry Criteria**
+#### Entry Criteria

-- Integration testing is successfully completed.
+- Integration testing has been successfully completed.
-- Complete application build is deployed to the QA environment.
+- Complete application build is deployed in the QA environment.
-- System test plan and end-to-end test cases are approved.
+- System Test Plan and End-to-End Test Cases are approved.

-**Exit Criteria**
+#### Exit Criteria

 - All planned system test cases have been executed.
 - No open Critical or High severity defects remain.
-- Application satisfies all functional requirements.
+- The application satisfies all functional requirements.
-- System testing summary report is approved.
+- System Testing Summary Report is approved.

 ---

 ### 4. Acceptance Testing (UAT)

-**Entry Criteria**
+#### Entry Criteria

-- System testing has been completed successfully.
+- System testing is completed successfully.
 - UAT environment is configured with production-like data.
 - User stories and acceptance criteria are available.
-- Business users are ready to perform validation.
+- Business users are ready to validate the application.

-**Exit Criteria**
+#### Exit Criteria

 - All business scenarios have been executed successfully.
-- Formal business sign-off is received from stakeholders.
+- Formal business approval has been received.
 - All acceptance criteria are satisfied.
 - No blocking business issues remain.
-- Application is approved for production deployment.
+- The application is approved for production deployment.

 ---